 I can only say so much about it.
 I can't give away plotline, twists or secrets, and I'm even keeping the name close to my chest since there's a strong possibility it'll be changed during the editing process.
 So for now I'm just referring to it as the 'KZ project'.
-But I can tell you it's a YA/fantasy series about a cynical girl on the cusp of adulthood who discovers, beyond any shadow of a doubt, that not only do mythical creatures exist, but she is working with one.
-Rather than embrace this new plane of existence, this discovery has impacted her life so negatively that she will go to any length to forget what she has learned and regain her 'normal' life once again.
-If you like Shakespeare, Celtic Mythology, urban legends, cryptids, and paranormal friendships that don't need to transcend into romantic territory, this story is right up your alley.
+But I can tell you it starts with a magical realism standalone that will hopefully lead into a fantasy series.
+If you like Shakespeare, Celtic Mythology, urban legends, cryptids, and paranormal friendships (that don't transcend into romantic territory), this is right up your alley.

 This is why I'm mentioning this now: I need to build a platform, to prove that people would be interested in this idea.
 I'm not asking for money or fanart or ANYTHING, really.
 Just support.
 You guys did an amazing job supporting 9U, and while the story isn't dead (I have all but the final chapter written), I have to prioritise my original work while I'm trying to get it published.
+I don't have the support at home that I used to, and my career is a lot more important than my hobbies.
 If I can get a fraction of the support for the KZ project as I did for 9U, it would be amazing.

 I'm in the process of querying agents right now, but in the meantime I'd like to introduce you to the series, bit by bit and through art and world-building, to explain the history and lore of Sekonshee and the creatures that inhabit it.

 And maybe a contest, too.
 A contest sounds good.